wing5wong/artisan-whs-static/source/_news/2020-01-02_holidaymakers-get-into-the-swim-of-things.md

 While there were big crowds watching the Cemetery Circuit motorcycle racing on Boxing Day, more than 100 people headed to the pool instead for its summer season opening day.

-"We had a busy first day and we're expecting plenty today as well," lifeguard Lexia Blackstock said on Friday.
+"We had a busy first day and we're expecting plenty today as well," lifeguard Lexia Blackstock said on Friday."

 "The hydroslide opens at 1pm so there will be plenty of kids turning up then."